-The Equestrian Team is a unique opportunity for equestrian riders, grades 9 through 12 to compete and represent their school in a team format.
+The Good Counsel Equestrian Team is a unique opportunity for equestrian riders, grades 9 through 12 to compete and represent their school in a team format.
 Students are not required to own a horse to participate and intermediate (at least two years riding and lessons once a week) to advanced riding levels are welcome to join.
-The club emphasizes an atmosphere of good sportsmanship, competent riding, and competition.
+The team emphasizes an atmosphere of good sportsmanship, competent riding, and competition.

 The season begins in the fall and continues until the spring.
-A fee is associated with participation and students will compete in the Inter-School Horse Show series against Metro area high schools.
+A fee is associated with participation and students will compete in the Interscholastic Equestrian Association(IEA) against Metro area high school riding teams.

 For more information or questions, email Mrs. Barbara Nash.